Giant shipworm loses its shell and invades our nightmares

-Even though it might look like a long worm, the shipworm is actually classified as a bivalve mollusk, like a clam or a mussel.
-The shipworm -- which measures 5 feet (155 cm) long and 2.3 inches (6 cm) in diameter -- is encased in a hard shell and lives underwater in the mud.
+Though it might look like a long worm, the shipworm is actually classified as a bivalve mollusk, like a clam or a mussel.
+The shipworm -- which measures 5 feet (155 centimeters) long and 2.3 inches (6 centimeters) in diameter -- is encased in a hard shell and lives underwater in the mud.

 Scientists were aware of the giant shipworm's existence for years, but no live specimen of the creature was available to study in a lab environment until now.